-I was cleaning out my house for the final time (it took me three trips from Ohio to Colorado to get completely moved) when I found a gift from my wife from years ago.
-It was a wedding gift: a leather covered flask and on the front was the quote “For the long hard ride.”
+I was cleaning out my house for the last time (it took me three trips from Ohio to Colorado to get completely moved) when I found a gift from my wife from years ago.
+It was a wedding gift: a leather-covered flask and on the front was the quote “For the long hard ride.”
 When she gave me this, we were riding horses in Kentucky every weekend, sometimes 25 miles a day.
 And when in Kentucky, do as the Kentuckians do and drink your Vitamin B (Bourbon).
 Life took us away from riding, 4 kids tend to do that, but this memento from my wife reminds me of some lessons from those days of horseback riding.

 Lesson 1: No fear.

 The worst thing you could be on a horse is fearful.
 Because they know it, as they are very intuitive animals, and take their cues from the rider.
 This is counterproductive, as you lose control, and then bad things happen.
 It is a self-fulfilling prophecy.
 The same goes for now.
-When we are full of fear, we do not see the opportunities available to us, and we miss that which can make our lives better.
+When we are full of fear, we do not see the opportunities available to us, and we miss that which can improve our lives.
 Living in fear creates the sense of “not enough,” and there goes happiness.
-Meditation, yoga, and prayer are wonderful ways to center ourselves and live in abundance, where we are right now, in this moment.
+Meditation, yoga, and prayer are wonderful ways to center ourselves and live in abundance, where we are right now, at this moment.
 Give it up, let it go, and let in all the amazing great things that want to come into your life.
 The ride will go much smoother.

 Lesson 2: A little goes a long way.